swarm-game/swarm/CONTRIBUTING.md

 Thanks so much for taking the time to contribute to Swarm!
-All contributions are welcomed and appreciated, whether reporting a bug or fixing a single punctuation mark, contributing to game design, or implementing a complex new language feature.
+All contributions are welcomed and appreciated, whether reporting a bug or fixing a single punctuation mark, contributing to game design, or implementing a complex new feature.

-The following is a set of guidelines for contributing to Swarm, which is hosted in the [swarm repository](https://github.com/byorgey/swarm) on GitHub.
+The following is a set of guidelines for contributing to Swarm, which is hosted in the [`byorgey/swarm` repository](https://github.com/byorgey/swarm) on GitHub.
 These are mostly guidelines, not rules.
 In particular, you don't need to worry that your contribution will be ignored or rejected in some way if you don't follow the guidelines.
 Use your best